stanleyrc/skilift_dev/README.md

     - Filepath to an RDS object
 - `visible`: Whether plot is visible

-The `overwrite` flag determines whether to overwrite existing source files.

 If required columns are missing, an empty table will be returned with the required column names.
 The `type` column (indiciating the type of plot: scatterplot, genome, walk, bigwig, etc) is derived from `x` if not supplied by the user.
+For `GRanges`, the `type` and `field` (the name of the score column) must be specified by the user (either bigwig or scatterplot).
 The `source` column (indicating the name of the plot file inside the pgv data directory) is derived from the `type`, if not supplied by the user.

-Unless the overwrite flag is set, it will not overwrite existing plot files, instead it will just increment the filename of the new plot file (i.e coverage.json -> coverage2.json)
+Unless an `overwrite` column is set, it will not overwrite existing plot files, instead it will just increment the filename of the new plot file (i.e coverage.json -> coverage2.json).
+For GRanges containing bigwig data, the GRange will be converted into a bigwig (with a unique name) and automaticaly uploaded to the default mskilab higlass server (see above for changing to a different server).
+If overwrite is set to TRUE, the converted bigwig file will be deleted after uploading.

 The `cores` parameter determines how many cores to use for parallel execution.
 By default, it will not run in parallel (i.e use 1 core).